vanviegen/dotfiles/README.markdown

 git clone https://github.com/vanviegen/dotfiles.git ~/.dotfiles && ~/.dotfiles/install
 ```

 This will download the repository to `~/.dotfiles`, and create symlinks from your home dir pointing at files in the `~/.dotfiles` dir.
 It will also ask your OS package manager to install a couple of packages, if they aren't installed yet.
-If your default shell isn't set to `fish` yet, it'll ask for your password in order to set it.
-For this change to take effect, you'll need to start a new login session (i.e. logout of your window manager).

 ## Updating